sushrutmair/visagefrservice/README.md

 Visage.FR is a publically available cloud service that allows you to build face recognition into any type of application.
 It guarantees privacy of your data by a) not requesting uneeded information, b) not asking for any PII (Personally Identifiable Information) like names or even labels, and c) maintaining ephemeral environments for each request and destroying them as soon as the request has been processed.

-### Sounds interesting.
-Tell me more about how you guarantee privacy?

-By way of input all Visage.FR needs are two images.
-Other face recognition services typically store the images and derived data on their servers (at least for sometime if not permanently).
-Visage.FR does nothing of this sort.
-As soon as you receive the service's response, you can be assured that all your data in the service has been destroyed.
-Visage.FR has been designed from the ground up with privacy as one of the primary driving goals.

-### Cool.
-Does this affect the quality and responsiveness of Visage.FR?

-No. Visage.FR is very fast and strives to beat, or be at par with other free as well as commercial face recognition solutions in the market.

 ### What is face recognition?
 Why should I be excited about it?

 Face recognition is the ability to match a human face to various unknown faces.
 It opens up a plethora of use cases: